 - Find out how to register for and make a customs declaration

 Check what’s changing in your industry

 - Employees practicing and serving clients in the EU may need to have their professional qualifications accredited.
-Check and apply by 31 October.
+Check and Apply

 - Check new guidance if you manufacture or distribute goods to the EU

 Make sure you have the right driver and vehicle licences and permits for driving in the EU

 - Make sure you have the right documentation for the goods you’re carrying across EU borders, including your Master Reference Number (MRN)